kylevbautista/riot-lol-val-tracker/README.md

 - [X] Define Presentation Components
 - [X] Define Container/Logic Components
 - [X] Lift states to higher order components to avoid tightly coupled components
-- [] Determine if all state mangagement is fine with React's useState
+- [] Determine whether or not all state mangagement is fine with React's useState only
 - [] Implement Redux and determine whether this is easier to manage and offers better scalability
 - [] Create mock DB with Express for testing purposes
 - [] Research .NET Core